wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-java-get-started.md

 - [PHP - FTP](/documentation/articles/web-sites-php-mysql-deploy-use-ftp)
 - [Python](/documentation/articles/web-sites-python-ptvs-django-mysql)

-This tutorial shows how to create a Java [web site in Azure Websites](/documentation/services/web-sites/) by using the [Azure Management Portal](https://manage.windowsazure.cn/).
+This tutorial shows how to create a Java [web app in Azure](/documentation/services/web-sites/) by using the [Azure Management Portal](https://manage.windowsazure.cn/).

 > [AZURE.NOTE] To complete this tutorial, you need a Windows Azure account.
 If you don't have an account, you can [sign up for a trial][].
 >

 ## Java application options

-There are several ways you can set up a Java application in an Azure Websites.
+There are several ways you can set up a Java application in an Azure web app.

 1. Create an app and then use the Azure configuration UI.